DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 When you apply for teacher training, you'll be asked to submit details of your statement of comparability.
 Applications which include this are 28% more likely to be successful.

-A statement of comparability costs $finance_statementofcomparabilitycost$.
+A statement of comparability costs $nonuk_statementofcomparabilitycost$.
 It takes 15 working days to complete your order from the date ENIC receives your qualification documents and payment.

 ## Get help checking your qualifications